 As general counsel for companies both public (EMS Technologies Inc.) and private (Inmar Inc.), and as in-house counsel for Fortune 100 companies (United Parcel Service Inc. and Manufacturers Hanover Corp.) and a middle-market technology company (EMS Technologies), Mr. Reis’ practice has spanned a broad range of subject matter areas, including mergers and acquisitions, corporate securities, corporate finance and governance, intellectual property licensing, telecommunications, defense contracts, defense security, media and entertainment, reinsurance contracts, environmental compliance, and labor and employment counseling.
-His earlier years also included experience in private practice with an international corporate law firm, often regarded as one of the world's most prestigious, and an award-winning full service firm, both based out of Atlanta.
+His earlier years also included experience in private practice with an international corporate law firm, often regarded as one of the world's most prestigious, and an award-winning full service firm, both based in Atlanta.
 In recent years, Mr. Reis leveraged his deep intellectual property protection and licensing experience to help his son, a filmmaker and entertainment media producer (as well as other clients in film, TV and music industries, including a major cable broadcast network), to secure and distribute works of authorship in multinational distribution arrangements and collaboration and services agreements.

 Mr. Reis spent the first 16 years of his career as in-house technology and intellectual property counsel with UPS and Manufacturers Hanover, after which he spent three years in private practice before returning to in-house and general counsel roles with EMS Technologies and Inmar.

 Mr. Reis played NCAA Division I baseball at Fordham University in New York for four years and men’s amateur baseball for many more years.
 He is an avid fan of baseball and hockey, and enjoys golf and skiing in his leisure time.
 Mr. Reis also enjoys listening to an eclectic blend of music and attending live music events.
 He and his wife raised three grown children in Atlanta after relocating from their shared hometown of Chappaqua, New York, in 1991.

 State Bar of Georgia